srdjan/react-multistep/README.md

 #
 #### 🚀 NEW!
 Feature: Controlling navigation to the next step with form validation

-To enable this feature, when the child form component needs to control 'Next' navigational button, based on it's local validation, MultiStep dynamically adds a new prop function to child components that should be used to signal validation status.
+To enable this feature, when the child form component needs to control 'Next' navigational button, based on its local validation, MultiStep dynamically adds a new prop function to child components that should be used to signal validation status.
 MultiStep will disable /enable `Next` button accordingly.
-This function has follwing signature:
+This function has following signature:

   `signalParent(valid: boolean)`

-By default the state is `false` and child components invokes it based on current outcome of the validation.
-In the example app, a simple checkbox is used to simulate valid/not valid.
+By default the state is `false` and child components invokes it based on the current outcome of the validation.
+In the example app, a simple checkbox simulates valid/not valid.

 This can be seen in the `example` app, but here are the relevant parts, required inside of the form child component: